Student-Scoop/Mobile-App-FBLA/README.md

   - All icons have been designed to be consistent with the theme of the app.
 - [x] User input is validated.
   - All user input is validated on the app and on the server before being stored or manipulated.
-- [ ] Integrated with social media
+- [x] Integrated with social media
-  - Not yet implemented.
+  - Our app uses Google and Facebook for single sign on.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>